Report: Iran's Revolutionary Guard launches 2nd satellite | Technology

 - Iran

+US officials did not immediately respond to a request for comment and an American-maintained catalogue of space objects did not note a new Iranian launch this month.
+The launch comes days after satellite pictures suggested Iran's civilian program suffered another failed launch.

 Noor means "light" in Farsi.
-The Guard launched its first Noor satellite in 2020, revealing to the world it ran its own space programme.
-The head of the US Space Command later dismissed the satellite as "a tumbling webcam in space" that wouldn't provide Iran vital intelligence — though it showed Tehran's ability to successfully get into orbit after a series of setbacks.
+The Guard launched its first Noor satellite in 2020, revealing to the world it ran its own space program.
+The head of the US Space Command later dismissed that satellite as "a tumbling webcam in space" that wouldn't provide Iran vital intelligence — though it showed Tehran's ability to successfully get into orbit after a series of setbacks.

-The US has alleged Iran's satellite launches defy a UN Security Council resolution and has called on Tehran to undertake no activity related to ballistic missiles capable of delivering nuclear weapons.

-Iran, which long has said it does not seek nuclear weapons, previously maintained that its satellite launches and rocket tests do not have a military component.
-US intelligence agencies and the International Atomic Energy Agency say Iran abandoned an organised military nuclear programme in 2003.

 As of Feb.
 19, the IAEA says Iran's stockpile of all enriched uranium was nearly 3200 kilogrammes.
 Some has been enriched up to 60% purity — a short technical step from weapons-grade levels of 90%.